 Zero new cases of COVID-19 in Leeds, Grenville, and Lanark

-The Leeds, Grenville, and Lanark District Health Unit is reporting zero new cases of COVID-19.
+Zero new cases of COVID-19 are being reported in Leeds, Grenville, and Lanark.

-Known active cases in the LGL region remain the same, it's still at four.
+The number of known active cases in the region has gone down, it's now at four.

 Of the active cases, three of them are in UCLG West, one of them is in UCLG Central.